schlagenhauf/ece_talk_2024/slides.md

 ### Throwawayability

-Prototypes should be throwawayable with no cost Throwing away platform modules should be easy
+* Prototypes should be discardable with no cost
+* Throwing away product components should be easy
-Also applies to infrastructure
+* Also applies to infrastructure

+Hint: generally good design advice. forces clean interfaces, thinking ahead

 ---

-### Random advice
+### Unsorted advice

+* Use git
 * Trust your team
 * Your idea is not as valuable as you think
 * You will need senior people
 * Work on your social skills
-* Implement a personal task system (e.g. GTD)
+* Use a personal task management system (e.g. GTD)
 * Focus is crucial
 * Burnout is real